cheesespy21/shoplately-api-doc/source/includes/_product.md

 name | string | Option name
 sku | string | SKU of option
-quantity | int | Available quantity of this option details | object | Map of option detail types to option detail names images | array | Absolute image URLs
+quantity | int | Available quantity of this option details | object | Map of option detail types to option detail names.
+Must be "Size" and the type specified in "optionDetail2Type". images | array | Absolute image URLs